programmer007007/bulk-email-verify/README.md

 # free bulk email verify
-This code is written in perl language
+This code is written in perl language | Used on website  https://everify.ricomart.com/

 How to run this code ?
 First you need to have a software called as strawberry perl which you can download from https://strawberryperl.com/